Dev: Learning the Page Editor

 Delete the page when it is no longer of use.

-• As a new WebMaster, you are taking over a website with a well-established structure.
+• As a new Webmaster, you are taking over a website with a well-established structure.
 The headers, menus and styles customized for a consistent look and feel were developed, tested and approved by the Website Rejuvenation committee in 2023.
-Therefore you can start by updating existing pages within the existing framework.
+Therefore, you can start by updating existing pages within the existing framework.
 Becoming comfortable using the editor is an excellent initial goal.

 • When you make any update that is extensive or affects more than one page in the live website, work at times when few users visit the website.
 Develop in small increments by making a few changes at a time, publishing frequently and testing thoroughly.
 Refer to the First Principle of Testing.